 Past study had found a positive significant influence of the strategic planning on cooperatives' performances.
 This is supported by a tentative framework developed in study conducted that having a long term plan for cooperative will influence the performance of cooperatives in Malaysia [15].
 Moreover, a study conducted among the 250 board of directors of cooperatives in Malaysia also reveals that cooperative that has a strategic plan for at least 3 years significantly contribute towards the success of cooperatives [16].
 On the other hand, [4] in their study of 113 UK companies found that there is no relationship between strategic planning and company performance.
-The importance of strategic planning in cooperatives' successful performance demonstrated the main reason that cooperatives were unsuccessful in Fiji was due to inadequate planning.
+The importance of strategic planning in cooperatives cannot be denied as [13] in a study conducted in Fiji on factors contributing towards cooperatives' successful performance demonstrated the main reason that cooperatives were unsuccessful in Fiji was due to inadequate planning.
 Therefore, these studies incorporate strategic planning as one of the important factors to determine cooperatives performance.